Golden Gate Park (East)

 • Sharon Meadow, near JFK Drive and the east edge of the park at Stanyan Street

-• Walking paths at Sharon Meadow
+• Walking paths connecting the sections of Sharon Meadow

 • Looking down over Sharon Meadow and the Children's Playground from the hill known as Hippie Hill